baselime/docs/sending-data/apigateway-logs.md

 ## Setup

-Baselime can ingest logs only for API Gateways where access logs are appropriately configured.
+Baselime can ingest logs only for Amazon API Gateways where access logs are appropriately configured.

-We recommend this configuration for API Gateway logs:
+We recommend this configuration for Amazon API Gateway logs:

 ```json #
 {